arjunvish/smtcoq/examples/thesisExp/Exp.md

 Each test unit is preceded by a comment `(* GOAL #n )` where `n` is the goal number.

 ### Experiments over Z.Mul
+Experiments are run over files from the Coq standard library that use lemmas over multiplication.
+All files can be found in `03Mul` and the goals are spread across the files and can be identified by the `(* Test Unit *)` comment.
+This is followed by a comment that identifies the goal from `results.csv`, the call to `abduce`, and the output of the call.